sprove/sprove.github.io/_property_api/properties_update.md

   - name: deposit_currency
     content: '(string) Currency code: 3-letter following ISO-4217.'
 content_markdown: |-
-  Please, note that at least one field should be set under the 'peroprty' key {: .warning }
+  Please, note that at least one field should be set under the 'property' key {: .warning }

   Update the property by the ID.